I couldn’t resist the need to visit Angkor Wat for that famous sunrise photo. The only problem is that I wasn’t the only one up to catch that shot.

 In many ways, it was infuriating.
 As a travel photographer, I had been hoping to add this shot to my portfolio for ages.
 But how can I be mad?
 The hundreds that surrounded me by the time the sun had begun to rise over the temples were there for the same reason as I was.

-The most important lesson I’ve ever learned when it comes to shooting classic scenes like Angkor Wat is to get the most obvious photo out of the way first.
+The most important lesson I’ve ever learned when it comes to photographing classic scenes like Angkor Wat is to get the most obvious photo out of the way first.
 If you go out and grab that first image, that one that has so obviously been staring in your face for years, it allows you to then go about your business and find creative ways to shoot the same scene, or new scenes, without that other image weighing on your conscious.
 Moreover, it lets you go on and continue exploring new areas without feeling restricted to that one image.

 In the end, Angkor Wat was ever bit as spectacular as I expected it to be.
 Sure, it’s crowded, but it is very much worthy of the praise and hoards of tourists.
 Just, maybe plan a bit better than I did.